The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: The degeneration of the multi elliptic-localized solutions

-Combining the above analysis, we get that as $k\rightarrow 0^+,$ the multi elliptic-breather solutions could be degenerated into constant solutions, soliton or breather solutions under the zero or constant background, which reflect that the modulus $k$ is an important bridge connecting those two groups of solutions together.
-Furthermore, it also could be used in describing some stable or unstable dynamic behaviors.
+Combining the above analysis, we get that as $k\rightarrow 0^+$ when $\lambda_i\in \ii \mathbb{R}$, $i=1,2,\cdots,N$, satisfies $|\Im(\lambda_i)|<\frac{\alpha(1-k')}{2}$, the multi elliptic-soliton solutions under the $\dn$-type background could degenerate into the constant solutions.
+Excepting the above case, as $k\rightarrow 0^+$, multi elliptic-soliton solutions, multi elliptic-breather solutions, and multi elliptic-soliton-breather solutions could degenerate into multi soliton solutions, multi breather solutions, and multi soliton-breather solutions, respectively.
+Then, we get Theorem \ref{theorem:Phi-k}.
+Moreover, we obtain that the modulus $k$ is an important bridge connecting those two groups of solutions together.
+Furthermore, we could claim that we have extended the soliton and breather solutions under the constant or vanishing background into the elliptic functions background.

-The breather solutions on the zero and constant background are well known in the previous literature \cite{ChanL-1994,TajiriW-1998-breather}.
-Through studying the maximum value of breathers solutions and soliton, it is easy to obtain that the imaginary part of the spectral parameter $\lambda$ depends on the height of the peak for the solutions.
-In section \ref{sec:elliptic-constant}, we know that as the modulus $k$ decreasing, the periodic background generally going to constant background.
+The breather solutions to the vanishing and constant backgrounds are well-known in the previous literature \cite{ChanL-1994,TajiriW-98}.
+By studying the maximum value of breathers and solitons solutions, it is easy to obtain that the height of the peak for solutions depends on the imaginary part of the spectral parameter $\lambda$.
 Under the elliptic solution background, as the modulus $k$ increases, the dynamic behavior of the nonlinearly superimposed soliton interacting with the spatial oscillations is more complex than the solitons or breathers under the constant backgrounds.
-Considering the peaks of solutions, the periodic background could influence the shape of the peaks but it do not influence the height of the peaks.
-Thus, when we choose a small enough modulus $k$, the periodic background could be seen as the constant background adding a small perturbed.
-Fixing an initial time and changing the value of $k$, the variation shapes of functions before and after changing could be seen as a perturbation on the initial function.
-Therefore, when we choose a suitable modulus $k$ such that the error between the $\cn$ background breather solutions \cite{KedzioraAN-14} and the zero background breather solutions \cite{ChanL-1994,TajiriW-1998-breather} sufficiently small, the elliptic-breather solution could be seen as the constant-breather solution by adding a small perturbation.
-As time changes, if this small perturbation has made a huge difference, we claim that this solution reflects an unstable dynamic behavior; if this small perturbation barely changes at any one moment, we deem that this solution reflects a stable dynamic behavior.
-Thus, through changing of the modulus $k$, we could describe some stable and unstable dynamic behaviors vividly.
+For the peaks of solutions, the periodic background could influence the shape of the peaks, but it does not influence the height of the peaks.
+Thus, when we choose a small enough modulus $k$, the periodic background could be regarded as the constant background adding a small perturbation.
+The studies of the variation for these perturbations could be used to reflect the stable or unstable dynamic behaviors.
+As the evolution of time, if the perturbation is still small enough at any moment, the solution exhibits a stable dynamic behavior; if not, the solution exhibits an unstable dynamic behavior.
+These solutions could be taken as examples to support the stability analyses of breathers \cite{AlejoM-13,AlejoMP-17}, multi solitons \cite{Le-21} and so on.